DjangoGirls/tutorial/deploy/README.md

     __pycache__
     staticfiles

 and save it.
-The dot on the beginning of the name file is important!
+The dot on the beginning of the file name is important!
 This will tell Heroku to ignore this file and don't use it.

 Next, we’ll create a new git repository and save our changes.
-Go to your console/command-line and run this commands:
+Go to your console and run this commands:

     $ git init
     Initialized empty Git repository in /Users/kreitz/hellodjango/.git/